PHOENIX-MEDIA/External-NFS-Server-Provisioner/README.md

 each K8S environment.
 Deploy the chart with Helm 3.x as usual:

-`helm upgrade -i -n nfs-provisioner nfs-provisioner .`
+`helm install -n nfs-provisioner nfs-provisioner .`

 This will deploy the CSI driver for NFS, create a StorageClass, create a PVC for the NFS data and deploy the NFS server provisioner.
 After a couple of minutes the NFS server should be ready.
 The new `file` StorageClass can be used to create PVCs for deployments.

 K8S resources like StorageClasses can not be modified once they have been deployed.
-If you want to start over just uninstall the Helm chart and deploy it again with modified values:
+If you want to start-over just uninstall the Helm chart and deploy it again with modified values:

 ```
 helm uninstall --wait -n nfs-provisioner nfs-provisioner .
-helm upgrade -i -n nfs-provisioner nfs-provisioner .
+helm install -n nfs-provisioner nfs-provisioner .
 ```

 ## Troubleshooting

-Since the NFS server is running on the host OS, debugging requires to SSH to host.
+Since the NFS server is running on the host OS, debugging requires to SSH to the host system.

 ### Check and release the VIP